oliviergimenez/bias_recovery/README.md

 You can run the app locally on your computer from RStudio.
 To do so, download the file `index.Rmd`, open it in RStudio, click on `Run Document`, and the app should pop up.

 We use package `RMark` to fit a CMRR model to the simulated data.
 This package calls the `Mark` standalone computer program from `R`.
-Unfortunately, it makes it impossible to deploy the app on GitHub or shinyapps.io because we would need to have the `mark.exe` on the server too.
+Unfortunately, it makes it impossible to deploy the app on GitHub or shinyapps.io because we would need to have the `mark.exe` installed there.

 An alternative would be to use the [`marked` package](https://github.com/jlaake/marked) developed by Jeff Laake.
 This package uses `TMB` to fit capture-recapture models.
-It offers the option to fit the CMRR model with multiple states, check out `?msld_tmb` and `Paradise_shelduck`.
+It offers the option to fit the CMRR model with multiple states, check out `?Paradise_shelduck`.

-Another laternative would be to write the likelihood of the CMRR model entirely in R, without relying on `RMark`.
+Another alternative would be to write the likelihood of the CMRR model entirely in R, without relying on `RMark`.
 I have [some code](https://github.com/oliviergimenez/multievent_jags_R) that I could adapt.
-See also [this recent paper](Assessing bias in demographic estimates from joint live and dead encounter models) for some inspiration.
+See also [this recent paper](https://peerj.com/articles/9382/) for some inspiration.